Keepapitchinin

-For the two decades from 1993 until 2013, Parshall provided extensive professional research, editorial and administrative assistance to fellow independent historian William P. MacKinnon in delving through Utah-based records archives especially in reference to the U.S. military expedition known in the mid-19th century the "Mormon Rebellion" and locally within the then State of Deseret as "Johnston's Army."
-(Note.
-MacKinnon has also written Keepapitchinin guest posts.)
+From 1993 until 2013, Parshall provided extensive professional research, editorial and administrative assistance to fellow independent historian William P. MacKinnon in delving through Utah-based records archives, especially in reference to the U.S. military expedition known in the mid-19th century the "Mormon Rebellion" and locally within the then State of Deseret as "Johnston's Army."
+In addition to assisting MacKinnon, Parshall has supplied her research to Matthew Grow, W. Paul Reeve, Nathan Oman, and Steven C. Harper.

 According to a 2019 Salt Lake City Tribune article, over the years Keepapitchinin's content "has appeared, unattributed, in newsletters, magazines, blogs, books and other volumes.
 Several 'stolen posts' were abbreviated versions of papers Parshall presented at professional meetings, including the Mormon History Association."
 Historian Matthew Grow stated "perhaps the best biographical writing on international Mormons resides on Ardis Parshall’s blog Keepapitchinin."